Process and methods

 Reviews (for example, systematic reviews, literature reviews and meta-analyses) may provide an additional source of primary studies, with reference lists being used to identify these.

-Supplementary search techniques should follow the same principles of transparency, rigour and reproducibility as other search methods.
+All search techniques should follow the same principles of transparency, rigour and reproducibility as other search methods.

 All searches should be inclusive, capturing evidence related to health inequalities or impacts on equality relevant to the guideline topic.
 For example, if the population group is 'older people' a search for 'older people' should pick up subpopulations such as 'disabled older people' or 'black and minority ethnic older people'.
 Similarly, if the setting is 'communities and religious places', the search terms should cover all relevant faith settings (such as 'church', 'temple' and 'mosque').

 Quality assuring the literature search is an important step in guideline development.
 Studies have shown that errors do occur (Sampson 2006).
-Although developed specifically for Cochrane reviews, the Methodological Expectations of Cochrane Intervention Reviews (MECIR) may be useful to guide practice.
-They set out the components which can ensure that the identification of the evidence base is comprehensive, transparent and reproducible (Higgins et al. 2016).
+Although developed specifically for Cochrane reviews, the Methodological Expectations of Cochrane Intervention Reviews (MECIR) manual may be useful to guide practice.
+They set out the components which can ensure that the identification of the evidence base is comprehensive, transparent and reproducible (Higgins et al. 2021).

 For each search (including economic searches), the principal database search strategy should be quality assured by a second information specialist to maintain a consistently high standard for identifying the evidence.
 A checklist should be used to ensure clarity and consistency when quality assuring search strategies.
 An example is the PRESS 2015 Guideline Evidence-Based Checklist (McGowan et al. 2016).